Theodor von Hippel: World War II

-The unit's first operation took part during the Invasion of Poland.
+The unit's first operation took part during the invasion of Poland.
 By mid-year, small teams of commandos had entered Poland to infiltrate key factories, mines and power stations.
 The X-Day for Case White was set for September 1.

 On the evening of August 31, a team of the Brandenburgers infiltrated Danzig.
 At 4:17 local time, they surrounded and attempted to seize the city's post office.
 Simultaneously, the saboteur teams began to blow up their target facilities where they had been, up until then, employed.
 Meanwhile, other Brandenburgers slipped across the frontiers, infiltrated behind Polish defensive positions and seized crucial bridges across the river Vistula.
 Hippel was promoted to Oberstleutnant on June 1, 1941.

 Although Bataillon Ebbinghaus was disbanded at the end of the invasion of Poland, it had performed well enough to be reconstituted, under its old Lehr- und Baukompanie codename, as a regiment for the 1940 invasion of France and the low countries.
 By this time, Admiral Canaris had begun to push Hippel aside and take a direct role in the Brandenburgers' operations himself.
 Hippel was sent to North Africa in February 1943, where he commanded a German-Arab unit in Tunis, surrendering to the Allied troops with the rest of the Axis forces in Tunisia in May 1943.

 Post-war life

-After the war, Hippel returned to Germany and in 1959 he was living in Emmingen ab Egg in Baden-Württemberg.
+Released from American custody in 1948, Hippel returned to Germany and in 1959 he was living in Emmingen ab Egg in Baden-Württemberg.
 He died on 1 January 1977 in Kiel at the age of 86.